LishaLing/interactive-covid-19-dashboard/README.md

-# Interactive Covid-19 Dashboard:
+# interactive-covid-19-dashboard

-Creation of Dashboard and Visualisation for Number of COVID cases and deaths per country and date using Streamlit dashboarding system.
+## Description

+A project to help people understand the track of the covid-19 epidemic.
+The number of cases and deaths per country and date are provided as open-data by the Johns Hopkins University(https://github.com/CSSEGISandData/COVID-19).
+Dashboard and Visualisation was created by the three students of CRI-AIRE Master.

+## Dev Process
-- COVID DATA extracted from open source
+- COVID DATA extracted from open source - 21/05/2021
+- Creating streamlit Interface

+## All version
+-

+## How to install

+## License

+MIT Licence
+Copyright (c) 2021 yemre-data